tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 *Hypothetical improvements on this Dev Container might re-implement the Dockerfile's steps as `"features"`, or might replace all of the Dockerfile and `"features"` steps with a pre-built container image; in practice, every project should strike its own balance of re-usable vs. bespoke definitions.*

-2. Create a file named `Dockerfile` in that same directory.
+Now create a file named `Dockerfile` in that same directory.
 This fills out the `"dockerfile"` referenced by that `devcontainer.json` file.

 `.devcontainers/Dockerfile`
 ```dockerfile